 Section 4 - Recall.
-Employees shall be recalled from layoff in a job classification in the reverse order they were laid off.
-Recall notice will be mailed by certified mail to the employee's home address as last submitted to Human Resources.
+Employees shall be recalled from layoff in the same job classification in the reverse order they were laid off.
+The recall notice will either be hand-delivered to the employee (with a union steward present) or mailed by certified mail to the employee's home address as last submitted to Human Resources.
 The employee must signify in writing within ten (10) days of the receipt date of the recall notice, but no longer than thirty (30) days from the postmarked date of the notice, the employee's intent to return to work.
 If an employee does not respond in the required time, or if the employee timely responds but does not return to work on the date scheduled in the recall notice, the employee will be struck from the recall list.
+Those employees that elect a layoff, and are returned to the University from the recall list, will not be listed as having a break in service.